 We have carefully spaced out our campsites and tried to pick the best ones for your enjoyment.
-We supply all camping equipment including sleeping bags and Therm-A-Rest pads.
-You will have a guide, cook and his assistant, porters, and all the equipment, water and food, including tents, chairs tables, kitchen kit and first-aid kit.
-Porters will carry the majority of your gear, and you simply carry your water, camera and some clothes that you may need.
-At every camp you will have a toilet tent available to use.
+We supply all camping equipment including tents, sleeping bags and Therm-a-Rest pads.
+You will travel with a guide, porters, a cook and his assistant, drinking water, food, chairs, tables, kitchen kit and first-aid kit.
+Porters will carry the majority of your gear, and you simply carry your water, camera, sunscreen and some clothes that you may need.
+At every campsite you will have a toilet tent available to use.
 Items not included are alcoholic beverages (other than wine), extras, tips, laundry service, insurance, hiking boots and other personal gear.

 - Grade: Rigorous